yenalbert/file-building/README.md

  - The program then asks the user for a name they'd like to look up.
 Again, the name can be any arbitrary string.
  - If the name entered in step 4 is a key in the dictionary, the program prints the associated building number.
 If the name is not in the dictionary, the program prints nothing.

-Please note: this will create and write to a file called 'dictionary.txt' - and if you do not have a file with that name, the exception handler will take care of it.
+Please note: this will create, write, and save to a file called 'dictionary.txt' - and if you do not have a file with that name, the exception handler will take care of it.